 Using groups, you can specify which users can read, write or execute a specific resource on a Linux computer.
 For instance, we could specify that only a member of the “careerkarma” group could access the “/home/careerkarma/tutorials” folder on a server.

 - Primary group: This is the same as your login name and is the main group of which your user is a part.
 Your files cannot be accessed by other members of a group on a Linux computer.

-- Secondary group: Secondary groups, also known as supplementary groups, give you the ability to share access to files and share file permissions to those files.
+- Secondary group: Secondary groups, also known as supplementary groups, let you share access to files.